lukebarton/curriculum-vitae/README.markdown

 Career History
 --------------

-**Contractor at Wonga Group Limited – London**
+**Project Lead at Wonga – London**

 _2013 - 2014_

-* 12 months overseeing the full stack technical delivery of a cross-platform mobile project which also included leading the front end team and acting as scrum master.
+* Oversaw the full stack technical delivery of a cross-platform mobile project which also included leading the front end team and acting as scrum master.

 * Took part in front end development and the development of RESTful APIs written in PHP using Symfony2.

 * Responsible for the technical delivery of the app, including testing and continuous integration, procuring the necessary infrastructure, managing stakeholders and forming feature requirements for systems owned by other teams.

+* Key technologies utilised within the role include:

+ * Angular.js, Symfony2, Jenkins

+---

+**R&D Engineer at Wonga – London**

+_2013_

-* 3 months as the primary developer on a prototype cross-platform finance mobile app using Angular.js and Scala.
+* Primary developer on a prototype cross-platform finance mobile app using Angular.js and Scala.

 * Involved transforming evolving business and user requirements into a MVP, from delivery of the application to having input on product direction.